MicrosoftDocs/dynamics-365-ai/ai-docs/sales/delete-deactivate-assignment-rule.md

 ---
-title: "Delete or deactivate an assignment rule | MicrosoftDocs"
+title: "Delete or deactivate an assignment rule (Sales Insights) | MicrosoftDocs"
 description: "Permanently delete an assignment rule that is no longer required in your organization, or deactivate to retain the rule in the application in inactive mode." ms.date: 05/14/2021 ms.topic: article